webdriverio/webdriverio/packages/wdio-cucumber-framework/README.md

 Please see the [Cucumber documentation](https://docs.cucumber.io/cucumber/api/#tag-expressions) for more details.
 If passing as a command-line argument, compound expressions may need to be enclosed in three sets of double quotes if WebdriverIO is invoked using `npx` on Windows.

-E.g.: `npx wdio wdio.config.js --cucumberOpts.tagExpression """@Smoke and not @Pending"""`
+E.g.: `npx wdio wdio.config.js --cucumberOpts.tags """@Smoke and not @Pending"""`

 Type: `String`<br />
 Default: ``